Genegramm/Genegram/README.md

 Argument | Description
 :--- | :---
 --seq_fasta | Path to the `seq.fasta` file
---predict | Path to the folder where the predictions will be saved
+--out | Path to the folder where the predictions will be saved